HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

 We discovered that 24% of both desktop and mobile pages likely include a skip link, helping users to avoid unnecessary parts of the page.
 This percentage may actually be higher, as our analysis only detects skip links positioned near the top of the page (such as those for bypassing navigation).
-Skip links can also be used to skip other sections of the page, like described above with the SkipTo script.
+Skip links can also be used to skip other sections of the page, as we described above with the SkipTo script.

 ### Document titles

 Descriptive page titles are important for navigating between pages, tabs, and windows.
-Assistive technologies, such as screen readers,read these titles aloud, helping users keep track of their location.
+Assistive technologies, such as screen readers, read these titles aloud, helping users keep track of their location.

 {{ figure_markup(
   image="page_title-information.png",